sumant86/node-rest-api/readme.md

 You can see a OpenAPI (Swagger) definition of the REST API at [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/).
 This interface also allows you to interact with the API.
+Postman Collection provided with this repository.

 To debug the application in Chrome, point the browser to chrome://inspect and click on "Open dedicated DevTools for Node".